Anoncia leucoritis

 Anoncia leucoritis is a moth in the family Cosmopterigidae.
 It was described by Edward Meyrick in 1927.
 It is found in North America, where it has been recorded from south-eastern Washington south to California and from there east to Arizona and Texas.

 Adults have been recorded on wing in April and August.

 The larvae feed on Mentzelia laevicaulis.
+They also feed on the seedpods of tenpetal blazingstar (Mentzelia decapetala).

+They are parasitized while larvae by the wasp Bracon mellitor.